 Single Form Series 11 – Two Person Practice

 Master Liao demonstrates major two-person practice forms such as: Hands Attaching, Single Hand Push, Both Hands Push, Roll Hands, Four Forms and Ta Lu (dah-lee).
 Each practice is performed on both right and left sides with instructions on how to move forward and backward, attach and separate.
 The video concludes with a discussion and demonstration of transferring power (Fa Jing) in eight major forms: Ward-Off, Roll-Back, Press, Push, Roll-Pull, Split, Lean Forward and Elbow.
+You can also enjoy this same classic content online now, in VINTAGE COURSE: Two Person Single Forms.

 Single Form Series 12 – Breathing and Meditation

 An earlier talk by Master Liao on meditative breathing to improve Chi awareness and Chi flow.
 Included are diagrams of the Chi’s circular path from tan-tien to crown-point, and progressive meditative exercises toward the goal of refining Chi into Jing.
+You can also enjoy this same classic content online now, in VINTAGE COURSE: Breathing and Meditation.